I know your lives have been on hold while you waited for it.

 Spencer and Sam have quite a few parallels because they’re sort of the crazy quirky ones contrasting with the normalness of Carly and Freddie.

 I mean, I don’t really feel the need to make a case against Spencer/Sam, especially not after some of the Sam/Freddie developments, but I had might as well make a few points as they come up.(But don’t get me wrong.
 I don’t hate Spam or think it’s the worst ship for iCarly.
 In fact, under different circumstances, uniting Sam to Carly through a union with Carly’s brother would be something I would like.
 I like tidy things like that.
+And I like the idea of Spencer caring about Sam as his friend’s little sister and then growing to care for her in her own right.
 But aside from my hearty shipping of Spencer/Carly and Freddie/Sam, Spencer and Sam really aren’t too well-suited to each other.)

 Spencer wants Freddie to go on a double date with him.
 What’s hilarious is that to kill time before their reservation, the four of them begin to play a game, and Spencer and Freddie get so into the game that they completely ignore their dates.